All photographs © Carlan Tapp - Naamehnay Project - Question of Power 2018 - All Rights Reserved - May not be reproduced without written consent

 Creating a visual voice for social justice, environmental and health issues resulting from the energy industrialization of Native American Homelands and Sacred Places.

-Greater Chaco Landscape Project Stories
+Greater Chaco Landscape Stories and Viewscapes

 Located in northwest New Mexico is the center of the Greater Chaco Landscape.
 Chaco Canyon was designated as a National Monument in 1907.
 It became Chaco Culture National Historical Park in 1980, and in 1987, a World Heritage Site.
 1,200 years ago native people made this valley the center of their world.
 Chacoans are best known for their architecture and the unique objects they produced.
 Great houses, ceremonial kivas, highly developed gridded gardens, far-reaching commerce and a complex social organization were all important parts of their world.